PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/BlockA_Recap.md

 ---

 # Block A Recap
-Today we recap on everything we learned in Block A about data science in R. Especially descritive statistics and hypothesis testing.
-We're going to do this using a mini-course of Codecademy.
+Today, we recap everything we learned in Block A about data science in R. Especially descriptive statistics and hypothesis testing.
+To achieve this, we're going to do this using a mini-course on Codecademy.

+If you still need to work on your poster, feel free to do this instead.
+Remember that **the deadline for handing in the conference poster is today at 17:00!**

-Please follow the links below to continue the classs:
+Please follow the links below to continue the class:
 1. Workshop: 6 hours

 Good luck!

 ## 0) Watch or attend the [opening lecture](LINK TO LECTURE MATERIAL HERE)
 [Go to codecademy](https://www.codecademy.com/learn/learn-statistics-with-r) and log in with your BUAS credential.
 The course will reinforce the core data science learning objectives for this block.

-## Questions
+## Questions or issues?
-In case you have any questions please first ask your peers or (when they don't respond timely) [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the name of the course, workshop and question you have or the problem you're experiencing.
+In case you have any questions, please first ask your peers or (when they don't respond timely) [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the name of the course, workshop and question you have or the problem you're experiencing.

 ## Resources
 - [https://swirlstats.com/students.html](https://swirlstats.com/students.html)